Jalynn-X/crypto-pipeline/README.md

 2. Register an account exactly as:
    - Email: `admin@123.com`
    - Password: `Admin123`
+> **Important:** If you use other email and password to register, make sure to update the setup_env correspondingly.

 3. Run the setup script to upload all flows and configure the KV store:
    ```bash